NATIONAL INFECTION CONTROL WEEK

 How will you promote your event?
 What is the message?
 Who will you target?
 How will you advertise?
 All of these questions must be asked so that your hard work will result in the success it deserves!
 Some suggestions:

-The characteristics of the target group will have a direct bearing on the content, format and distribution of publicity
+The characteristics of the target group will have a direct bearing on the content, format and distribution of event details.

 - Location of the event is important.
 As the target group expands from in-house to include other organizations and the public, the amount of information, use of advertising tools and scope of circulation will broaden.